Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 .. warning::

-   An external package (DICE) is required to run HCI-CASSCF
+   An external package (DICE) is required to run HCI-CASSCF.

 .. class:: keywordlist